Minor in Applied Sciences and Engineering

 Declaring the Minor

-To declare the APSE minor, you may schedule an appointment with an advisor or stop in during drop in hours.
-Your advisor will help you determine if it is feasible for you to complete your chosen major/minor within the eight-semester limit.
-Once you have decided, you and your advisor will complete a major/minor declaration form.
-You are required to declare a major by the second semester of your sophomore year.
+To declare the APSE minor, you must schedule an appointment with an advisor in the Academic Advising office, or stop in during drop in hours.
+Your advisor will help you determine if it is feasible for you to complete the APSE minor within the eight-semester limit.
+Once you have decided, your advisor will help you to formally declare the minor.